RitLuck/blog/content/posts/tech/11-25-2022/index.md

 ![image15](./images/15.png)

 This week, more than 900 tech enthusiasts descended on the city of Port Louis at [Caudan Arts Centre](https://caudanartscentre.com/) for the 7th Developers Conference.
 In case you are wondering what the Developers Conference is.
-Here is an article written by [Ish Sookun](https://twitter.com/IshSookun) on L'express [DEVCON](https://lexpress.mu/node/415580).
+Here is an [article](https://lexpress.mu/node/415580) written by [Ish Sookun](https://twitter.com/IshSookun) on L'express.

 Before we start talking about devcon, let's take a moment to appreciate the venue first.
 It was my first time being there for an event, and damn its magnificent.
 Unfortunately I did not take many photos but here is [tweet thread](https://twitter.com/AfriTheatreMag/status/1484796561884340225) I found on twitter.
 I can say I think it is absolutely remarkable.